 Cost of Attendance Chart

-After the U.S. Department of Education processes your FAFSA, they send the information to Potomac College with your Estimated Family Contribution (EFC) which is used to determine eligibility for aid.
+After the U.S. Department of Education processes your FAFSA, they send the information to University of the Potomac with your Estimated Family Contribution (EFC) which is used to determine eligibility for aid.
 When combined with other aid and resources, a student’s financial aid package may not exceed his/her Cost of Attendance.

 Your Cost of Attendance includes both your tuition, fees, and books (direct expenses for your education) and estimates of living expenses (indirect expenses).
-Your indirect expenses are estimated by Potomac College following federal guidelines.
+Your indirect expenses are estimated by University of the Potomac following federal guidelines.

 Tuition is charged on a semester credit hour basis.
 Books and supplies are not included in tuition charges.
 Students are charged 100% for any semester in which they continue past the ADD/DROP period before withdrawing.
 All non-tuition charges are non-refundable.

 Cost of Attendance:

 All Students – $541 per credit ($1623 per 3-credit course)

 Active Duty Military and their Immediate Family – $250 per credit ($750 per 3-credit course)

 Veterans Tuition – $250 per credit ($750 per 3-credit course)